junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Act 1

 Dean automatically follows the order, looking back at the cherubs.
-"I'm not blinking."
-He says, answering the skinny guy.
+"I'm not blinking," he says, answering the skinny guy.

 The cherub statues haven't moved an inch since they start staring at them.